-Jurisdiction Statutes and Policies Relevant to Ethical Review Application/Administrative Process: Instructions and Explanations Commonwealth National Statement on Ethical Conduct in Human Research Chapter 2.1 TGA: The Australian Clinical Trial Handbook (March 2006) Researcher must address in NEAF level of risk and how these will be managed.
-Prior to endorsing any trial, the HREC must be satisfied that (among other things): (a) There is adequate expertise available to advise on the safety of the medicinal products or other interventions available; and (b) procedures are in place for regular reporting of trial progress; serious or unexpected adverse event reporting, reporting of significant new information regarding the trial products; reporting of premature trial discontinuation and, in the case of medical devices, that a system is in place to track the recipient for the lifetime of the device.
+Jurisdiction Statutes and Policies Relevant to Ethical Review Application/Administrative Process: Instructions and Explanations Commonwealth Conduct in Human Research Prior to endorsing any trial, the HREC must be satisfied that (among other things): (a) There is adequate expertise available to advise on the safety of the medicinal products or other interventions available; and (b) procedures are in place for regular reporting of trial progress; serious or unexpected adverse event reporting, reporting of significant new information regarding the trial products; reporting of premature trial discontinuation and, in the case of medical devices, that a system is in place to track the recipient for the lifetime of the device.
 Australian Capital Territory As per Commonwealth requirements.
 New South Wales Risk Management - Enterprise-Wide Policy and Framework-NSW Health PD2009_039 (2009) This general risk management policy sets out the requirement for each NSW Health entity to implement a risk management framework in line with standards established by the relevant Australia and New Zealand Standard on Risk Management .
-Queensland Queensland Health Risk Management Policy QH-POL- 070:2015 (2015) Researchers have an obligation in designing a research project to minimise the risks to participants.
+Queensland Queensiand Health Risk Management Policy QH-POL- 070:2015 (2015) Researchers have an obligation in designing a research project to minimise the risks to participants.
 Researcher must address in NEAF the applicable levels of risk, and how these will be managed.
 HREC review : Assessment of risks vs benefits.
 The HREC must conduct ethical and scientific review of research proposals in line with the NHMRC National Guidelines and the QH Research Management Policy and its Implementation Standards.
 The assessment process must be transparent and defensible.
-South Australia As per Commonwealth requirements.
+South Australia As per Commonwealth requirements, along with SA Health Research Ethics and Governance Policy requirements, the latter of which includes conflict of interest declaration requirements.
+In addition, the applicable SA Health policy directive and framework linked to risk management must be adhered to by all SA public health organisations and extends to include research activity.
 Victoria As per Commonwealth requirements.
 For a clinical trial conducted at a Victorian public hospital, it may be necessary to consult or notify the Victorian Managed Insurance Authority.
-Western Australia Health Services Act 2016 (WA) Financial Management Act 2006 (WA) As per Commonwealth requirements; and In compliance with the Health Services Act 2016 and Financial Management Act 2006, the WA Health Risk Management Policy 2016 ensures management positions focus on material risks at all levels of their organisation and take necessary action to manage those risks.
+Western Australia Health Services Act 2016 (WA) Financial Management Act 2006 (WA) As per Commonwealth requirements; and In compliance with the Health Services Act 2016 and Financial Management Act 2006 , the WA Health Risk Management Policy 2016 ensures management positions focus on material risks at all levels of their organisation and take necessary action to manage those risks.
 To enable this, researchers must complete the WA Site Specific Assessment and Budget Form and ensure they are authorised by WA Health management and executive personnel.